solent-eng/solent/README.md

 Replication (`https://en.m.wikipedia.org/wiki/State_machine_replication`)

-"What is 'message broadcast' all about?"

-Mainstream software techniques build systems from nodes or objects.
-The messages that pass between the nodes are generally an afterthought to the behaviour of the nodes themselves.
-As a result, most software is brittle.

 "What is 'sequencer architecture' all about?"

 Once you have a system of a certain size, you will want to distribute it